 Sinkholes in Missouri

-We provide assistance to the citizens of Missouri by evaluating the causes and impacts of sinkhole formation and collapse.
-Geologists perform geologic and hydrologic evaluation to determine if collapse is attributed to a natural karst feature or is associated with the failure of a man-made feature.
+The Missouri Geological Survey provides assistance to citizens by performing geologic evaluations to aid in determining if a collapse is attributed to a natural karst feature, such as a sinkhole, or is associated with the failure of a man-made feature.

 No one was injured following this sinkhole collapse that occurred in 2006 in the southwest Missouri town of Nixa.